1zaak/moe-server-sbpt4/README.md

 </a>
 ## Running the app

-Before you run `meteor` from the root folder, uncomment the fake data in [fixtures.js](/server/lib/fixtures.js)  to use a Mongo as the database.
+Before you run `meteor` from the root folder, uncomment the fake data in [fixtures.js](/server/lib/fixtures.js)  to use Mongo instead of Oracle as the database.
 Also, it has no client-side code and only exposes a few REST API.

 ## Official Documentation